LincolnZeng/Practical-Byzantine-Fault-Tolerance-In-Details/README.md

 <h2>Proposer Selection</h2>

 Since each proposal is similar and each verifier will have equal oppotunity to propose.
-We use two pololies for Proposer Selection: Round Robin and Sticky property.
+We use two policies for Proposer Selection: Round Robin and Sticky property.

    ![RoundRobin](https://user-images.githubusercontent.com/29580346/65648417-0bb60c00-dfb7-11e9-8bf8-5d9f75243db0.png)
    * Round Robin: Proposer will be changed for a new block or Round Change request.